latop/SiglaCargoReactDeploy/README.md

 ## About
 This is a weather information application built using Next.js.
 It allows users to search for cities and displays the current weather conditions, showcasing a modern user interface and efficient data fetching techniques.

+## Demo
+Check out the live demo here: [Weather React App Demo](https://rmontserrat.github.io/weather-react-app/).

+This demo allows you to interact with the application, search for cities, and view the current weather conditions.
+Explore the features and user interface to understand the app's functionality.

 ## Key Features
 - **Weather Search:** Users can search for cities to find current weather conditions.